cwcyau/mum-predict/setup.md

 ## Data preparation

-Who is responsible for which data set?
+- Who is responsible for which data set?
+- What variables are available?
+- What common format to enable reproducible analysis?

 ## Data access and permissions